Besides gaining ultra-buff legs, many ‘part-time’ bike commuters end up with an extra $12,400 at the end of the year.

 1) Car Commute: The typical car commute includes around an hour of sitting, mostly in traffic.
 It adds stress to our day, and slowly adds more weight around the belly for most of us, unless we’re up for an extra cardio workout after work.
 Then, there’s also a whole heap of added money involved (we’ll get to the details of that later.)

 2) Bike Commute: The typical day with a bicycle commute often means zero time sitting in traffic, and a whole Big Mac’s worth of calories burnt each way.
-Then there’s also less stress, and less time required at the gym, with the majority of commute time often going towards a solid cardio workout.
+Then there’s also less stress (if your city builds a proper cycling infrastructure) and less time required at the gym, with the majority of commute time often going towards a solid cardio workout.
 Not surprisingly, many find the cost savings and health benefits alone, a compelling argument for cycling to work.